Effective Democracy

 10. JPMorgan Chase & Co. – ~$0.6–0.7 trillion (approximate, rounding into the top decade range)

 The #1 is now Nvidia.
 Perhaps surprisingly it’s just like Apple.
 They don’t make the hardware either.
 What they provide is another kind of software—detailed specifications embedded in a form for transfer to TSMC for fabrication.
 The high-value contribution is made by developers in the US, which is where the profit is realized as well.
 (It’s interesting to compare Nvidia with TSMC.
 Both companies have monopoly positions in their markets, but Nvidia avoids the huge capital expenses of hardware, and makes much more money by being on top of the production stack.)
+There is something more than a little disturbing about national policies based on numbers that are completely off-base for the two biggest companies in the world.

 The problem here is that the goods versus services distinction doesn’t mean what we think it does.
 We want to think about that distinction as somehow capturing hardware versus software, but it doesn’t work that way.
 More and more software is getting embedded in products, so it’s counted wrong.
-It’s more correct to think about software as highly-skilled manufacture.
+It’s more correct to think about software (broadly-defined) as highly-skilled manufacture.
 The same kind of thing happens with pharmaceuticals.
 More and more of the value creation is not in building the product hardware, but in defining content.
-And the software business is great—fewer capital requirements and you’re on top of the heap.
-There is also a strong trend to monopoly from network effects and the built-in economies of scale.
-Most of the businesses on the top 10 list—one way or another—are software businesses and many are effective monopolies in their sectors.
-It’s not surprising our economy has evolved in that way.
+So the value-added enabled by the imports is not captured anywhere in trade statistics.

-Going forward there is every reason to believe this trend will continue and even accelerate.
-AI makes it ever easier to build software that works with all kinds of products.
+For that we need to recognize just how dynamic the world economy is becoming.
+There is every reason to believe the trends we discussed for the top 10 list—software (broadly-defined) and monopoly—will continue and even accelerate.
+AI makes it ever easier to build software that interworks with all kinds of products.
 And robotics in particular can be revolutionary.
-As robots become software platforms, rather than individual products, all kinds of businesses can be imagined primarily as software applications.
-Al has already made it possible for small teams to do things that used to require many more people with distinct specialties.
+As robots become software platforms, rather than individual products, a greater range of businesses can be imagined primarily as software applications.
+That way the iPhone business model can extend to all kinds of physical devices.
+AI has already made it possible for small teams to do things that used to require many more people with distinct specialties.
 We’ve already seen companies come from nowhere in a very few years—there will be more and faster.

 To begin we need to talk just about business competitiveness.
 If we’re going to succeed in the kind of business environment just described we need three things: